duncanbradley/thesis/introduction.md

 Why shouldn't everything be a scatterplot?
 Zacks and Tversky - different chart types serve different purposes Robert Kosara pie chart misconception work
+Borkin (2011) - self-report conflicts with utility of rainbow colourmap

+Rensink (2021); Elliott et al. (2020) - role of vision science

+Showing less precise data can make things easier to see (aggregation in timeseries) - the opposite of anscombe’s quartet Albers/Szafir aggregation/colour

-# General Framing in Data Vis - Cogtnitive Bias
+# General Framing in Data Vis - Cognitive Bias

 Zacks and Tversky - if different chart types serve different purposes, are we at risk of being mislead by the chart type What other ways could we be mislead, not by imprecision (perceptual bias), but by cognitive bias.
 Xiong proximity
 Newman Scholl, Pentoney Berger,

+Does inclusion of a visualisation actually increase persuasion/trust/belief (Tal & Wansink) + failed replication

+Misleading - Rogowitz et al. 1996

 # Visualisation Literacy